 Master of Fine Arts, California Institute of the Arts

-Hailed as “possessing rich, mellow flute playing, lovely lyrical style, and excellent breath control” by ClassicsToday.com, flutist Michelle Matsumune is a fourth generation Californian and an avid chamber music performer.
-In addition to concertizing regularly and releasing the CD Postcards with the woodwind trio Ceora Winds, she has released two CDs with the Resonance Flute Consort (Flute Tootin’ Yule and Lights, Camera, Flutes!), as well as Duo Arioso’s flute and harp CD of Medieval music entitled Cantico.
 Michelle performs as a singer and flautist for both the choral group Wagner Ensemble and the Independent Opera Company.
-As a soloist, Michelle has performed flute concerts in Europe, Mexico, and throughout the United States, and at music festivals in Mexico City and Geneva, Switzerland.
-With a strong interest in World Music, she toured as the featured soloist with the Southern California Balinese Gamalan Group as well as with Persian pop singer Moein, and performs as principal flute with VASCAM (Vietnamese American Society for Creative Arts and Music).
+As a soloist, Michelle has performed flute recitals in Europe, Mexico, and throughout the United States, and at music festivals in Mexico City and Geneva, Switzerland.
+With a strong interest in World Music, she toured as the featured soloist with the Southern California Balinese Gamelan Group as well as with Persian pop singer Moein, and performs as principal flute with VASCAM (Vietnamese American Society for Creative Arts and Music).
 Michelle has worked closely with many contemporary composers including James Tenney, Eugene Kurtz, Adrienne Albert, Peter Wing Healey, P.Q.
 Phan and Nancy Bloomer-Deussen.
 She is married to composer Mat Matsumune, and has premiered all of his flute works.
 Michelle studied flute with Peter Lloyd at Indiana University and received her MFA at California Institute of the Arts.
 She is on the faculty at Claremont Community School of Music, is the woodwind coach for the Los Angeles Youth Orchestra and teaches privately.

-DONNA MARIE MINANO, musician and music educator, is a veteran of all aspects of the musical stage in Southern California, from pit musician to singer to conductor.
+Donna Marie Minano, musician and music educator, is a veteran of all aspects of the musical stage in Southern California, from pit musician to singer to conductor.
 She received her bachelor’s degree in oboe performance from California State University, Long Beach.

-She currently conducts the chorister program at Claremont United Methodist Church.
-From 1995 to 2003 she was Director of Music Ministries and choir director for Our Lady of the Assumption Church.
+She has conducted the chorister program at Claremont United Methodist Church.
+From 1995 to 2003, she was Director of Music Ministries and the choir director for Our Lady of the Assumption Church.
 During her tenure, her choirs traveled to Rome to perform at the Vatican.
 As a vocalist, Ms. Minano has performed onstage locally at the Candlelight Pavilion, the Grove Theatre in Upland, Victoria Gardens Cultural Center in Rancho Cucamonga, and also with the chamber trio Seamless Achord and the IVRT Dickens Carolers.